SaisatwikBiku/python-salad/README.md

 -Water Drink Reminder.py:
 This project reminds the user to drink water at regular intervals throughout the day.

+-TextToSpeech.py:
+This is a basic Python program that converts text input into speech output on a MacOS system using the built-in 'say' command.
+The user is prompted to enter the text they wish to convert, and the program will continue to run until the user enters "QUIT" to exit.
+It is a simple and straightforward tool that can be useful for anyone who needs a quick text-to-speech conversion on their Mac.

 ## Installation

 To use any of these projects, you'll need to have Python 3.x installed on your machine.
 You can download it [here](https://www.python.org/downloads/).